Paul Verhoeven: Early life

 Paul Verhoeven was born in Amsterdam on 18 July 1938, the son of a schoolteacher, Wim Verhoeven, and a hatmaker, Nel van Schaardenburg.
-His family lived in the village of Slikkerveer.
+Despite what is sometimes reported, he is not related to German filmmaker Michael Verhoeven, whose father was also named Paul Verhoeven.

 In 1943, the family moved to The Hague, the location of the German headquarters in the Netherlands during World War II.
 The Verhoeven house was near a German military base with V1- and V2-rocket launchers, which was repeatedly bombed by Allied forces.
 Their neighbours' house was hit and Verhoeven's parents were almost killed when bombs fell on a street crossing.
 From this period, Verhoeven mentioned in interviews, he remembers images of violence, burning houses, dead bodies on the street, and continuous danger.
 As a small child, he experienced the war as an exciting adventure, and has compared himself with the character Bill Rowan in Hope and Glory (1987).

 Verhoeven's father became headteacher at the Van Heutszschool in The Hague, and Paul attended this school.
 Sometimes the two watched informative films at home with the school's film projector.
-Verhoeven and his father also liked to see American films that were shown in cinemas after the liberation, such as The Crimson Pirate (1952).

-Verhoeven and his father went ten times to see The War of the Worlds (1953).
-Verhoeven was a fan of the Dutch comic Dick Bos.
-The character Dick Bos is a private detective who fights crime using jujutsu.
+Verhoeven and his father went to see The War of the Worlds (1953) ten times.
+Verhoeven was a fan of the Dutch comic Dick Bos, a private detective who fights crime using jujutsu.
 Verhoeven liked comic drawing; he created The Killer, a character in a detailed story of revenge.
 Other fiction he liked included Frankenstein and the Edgar Rice Burroughs Barsoom series.

 Verhoeven attended public secondary school Gymnasium Haganum in The Hague.
-Later, beginning in 1955, he studied at Leiden University.
-He graduated with a doctorandus (MSc) with a double major, in Mathematics and Physics.
+Later, beginning in 1956, he studied at Leiden University.
+He graduated in 1964 with a doctorandus (MSc) in mathematics as a major and physics as a minor.